NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cold Iron Stomach.md

 You have steeled yourself against potent odors.
-Whenever you gain the [[Conditions/Sickened|Sickened]] condition, you reduce the value of that condition by 1; if this reduces the value to 0, you avoid becoming sickened entirely.
+Whenever you gain the [[Sickened|Sickened]] condition, you reduce the value of that condition by 1; if this reduces the value to 0, you avoid becoming sickened entirely.
 You gain a +2 circumstance bonus to all saving throws against olfactory and poison effects created by demons or environmental hazards associated with the Outer Rifts (including all environmental hazards found in Tanglebriar).

 *Source: Pathfinder #210: Whispers in the Dirt*
 *ORC*